aantron/promise/doc/docs/api.md

     /* Prints "Hello". */
     ```

-- If the promise is pending, but gets resolved later, the callback is called at that time:
+- If the promise is pending and gets resolved later, the callback is called at that time:

     ```reason
     let (p, resolve_p) = Repromise.new_();